 There is no better neighborhood, but the one that best suits your needs.
 So this will depend on your travel style, budget, etc. My intention with this post was to give my opinion as a resident of Rio to help you choose.
 Any further questions, you can ask in the comments or send an email to email@example.com.

-Attention: this post contains links from affiliates of Hostelworld.
+Attention: this post contains affiliates links.
 You do not pay anything more for this and the blog earns a commission to continue!
 And I could win the same commission indicating any hostel on the platform.
 The ones I suggest here is because I truly believe that are good choices!